Slava Isusu Khrystu!

 Call for volunteer ushers:

-We will need volunteers to be ushers at the 9:15am liturgy and at the 11:30am liturgy.
+We welcome volunteers to be ushers at the 9:15am liturgy and at the 11:30am liturgy.
 Their task will be to guide the faithful into the church before the service starts, to guide them up for reception of holy communion, and to sanitize the church after the service.
 They are to ensure that physical distancing requirements are maintained at all times during the service.
 Please see the attached document “UsherJobDescription” If you would like to volunteer for this position, please reply to this email or phone me at 613-723-1673.
-There will be another training session for ushers this week in preparation for 9:15AM service on Sunday.
-If we do not receive responses from at least 5 volunteers for the 9:15 AM liturgy then that divine liturgy will not be publicly celebrated this Sunday, and public attendance of it will occur only after enough volunteers sign up and are trained.
+There will be other training session for ushers as needed.
+If we do not receive responses from at least 4 volunteers for each liturgy then that divine liturgy will not be publicly celebrated this Sunday, and public attendance of it will occur only after enough volunteers sign up and are trained.
 That is how important ushers are under these conditions.

 We will have a couple of donation baskets at the entry into church, but we prefer that you continue donating as you have been doing since March, through e-transfers to the church email address, or by sending cheques in the mail.
 Your support has been wonderful and is very much appreciated.